 This paper investigates oscillation-free stability conditions of numerical methods for linear parabolic partial differential equations with some example extrapolations to nonlinear equations.
 Not clearly understood, numerical oscillations can create infeasible results.
 Since oscillation-free behavior is not ensured by stability conditions, a more precise condition would be useful for accurate solutions.
 Using Von Neumann and spectral analyses, we find and explore oscillation-free conditions for several finite difference schemes.
 Further relationships between oscillatory behavior and eigenvalues is supported with numerical evidence and proof.
 Also, evidence suggests that the oscillation-free stability condition for a consistent linearization may be sufficient to provide oscillation-free stability of the nonlinear solution.
 These conditions are verified numerically for several example problems by visually comparing the analytical conditions to the behavior of the numerical solution for a wide range of mesh sizes.

 Harwood, R. Corban, "Eigenvalue Dependence of Numerical Oscillations in Parabolic Partial Differential Equations" (2017).
-Faculty Publications - Department of Mathematics and Applied Science.
+Faculty Publications - Department of Mathematics.
 22.